Skip to Content

 Drug Distribution Attorney in Bloomington

-If you face drug distribution charges in Bloomington, you likely have urgent questions and concerns.
-At Johnson Law Group, LLC, we bring over a hundred years of combined legal experience to your side, guiding you from your initial consultation through every stage of your case.
+If you’re facing drug distribution charges in Bloomington, the decisions you make right now matter.
+At Johnson Law Group, LLC, we bring over 100 years of combined legal experience to your defense, guiding you from your first consultation through every stage of your case.

-As one of Central Illinois’ largest criminal defense teams, we make sure every client receives attentive, personalized legal service.
-Our commitment is straightforward: everyone deserves a strong defense and a fair process, no matter the challenge.
+As one of Central Illinois’ largest criminal defense teams, clients receive attentive, personalized service.
+Our commitment is simple: everyone deserves a strong defense and a fair process, regardless of the charge.

-If you are facing a charge for drug distribution or PWID, you need help now.
-Call our drug distribution attorney in Bloomington at (309) 565-8825 or reach out online for immediate, strategic intervention.
-Free consultations 24/7.
+If you’re facing a drug distribution or PWID charge, don’t wait.
+Call our Bloomington drug distribution attorneys at (309) 565-8825 or reach out online for a free consultation, available 24/7.

-While the penalty is the same, the method of proof differs, which is critical for a Bloomington drug distribution lawyer to understand:
+While the penalty is the same, the method of proof differs, which is critical for any Bloomington drug distribution attorney to understand:

-• Delivery/Distribution: This involves evidence of an actual or attempted sale, transfer, or delivery of a controlled substance to another person.
-This might be proven through undercover transactions, wiretaps, or direct witness testimony.
+• Delivery/Distribution: Proven through evidence of an actual or attempted transfer of a controlled substance, including manufacture.
+This can include undercover transactions, wiretaps, or direct witness testimony.

-• Possession with Intent to Deliver (PWID): This is proven circumstantially.
-The prosecution does not need to show an actual sale, but rather that the individual intended to distribute the drugs.
-Indicators used to prove this intent often include:
+• Possession with Intent to Deliver (PWID): Proven circumstantially.
+The prosecution doesn’t need to show a completed sale, only that you intended to distribute.
+Common indicators include:

-• Large amounts of cash, particularly in small denominations.
+• Large amounts of cash in small denominations.

-In Illinois, drug distribution charges are taken extremely seriously.
-The penalties depend on the type of controlled substance and the weight involved.
-Substances like heroin, cocaine, fentanyl, and methamphetamine fall under Schedule I or II, and even small amounts can result in years of prison time and significant fines.
+Illinois drug distribution charges carry some of the harshest penalties in the country.
+The sentencing range is driven by the type of controlled substance and the quantity involved.
+Heroin, cocaine, fentanyl, and methamphetamine fall under Schedule I or II, and even small amounts can mean years in prison and substantial fines.

 • 15 to 100 grams – Class X Felony, 6 to 30 years in prison, fines up to $500,000.